What are the purchasing models for the latest Line Protection, Distribution, Backups device components?

 Lastest

-MM74HC241N SCRs - Modules highlighting the core functional technology articles and application development cases of SCRs - Modules that are effective.
+ECS-F1HE335K DSP (Digital Signal Processors) highlighting the core functional technology articles and application development cases of DSP (Digital Signal Processors) that are effective.

 86-18028742668